- Duration 15 Days

-Madagascar, often called the eighth continent is unlike anywhere else on earth.
-This bizarre world is home to ‘dancing’ lemurs, fossa, tenrecs, couas, asities, vangas, chameleons and truly bizarre plants such as the baobabs (Madagascar has six species while the rest of Africa has one!).
+Madagascar, often called the eighth continent, is unlike anywhere else on earth.
+This bizarre world is home to ‘dancing’ lemurs, fossa, tenrecs, couas, asities, vangas, chameleons and truly bizarre plants such as the baobabs (Madagascar has six endemic species while the whole of the rest of Africa has only two species!).
 We will explore the country interacting with the fabulous locals from a host of different tribes.
 Madagascar’s incredible endemism includes 5 entire bird families, more than 10,000 plant species, more than 50 endemic lemur species and 99% of its frogs!
 We will also do night walks searching for the bizarre aye-aye, woolly lemurs and leaf-tailed geckos.
 Madagascar is one of the most fascinating countries for on-the-road, eye-level contact with day-to-day life.
 Having led dozens of trips to this weird and wonderful island Pete looks forward to sharing his knowledge with you.

 Arrival: Ivato International Airport in Antananarivo, Madagascar

 Departure: Nosy Be Airport, Madagascar for flight to Johannesburg, South Africa.